gca-research-group/tee-compartimentalisation-study-case/README.md

 10. **Decryption of the Data**: The **Integration Process** uses its private key (`prK`) to decrypt the received data.
 Once decrypted, the integration process gains access to the data set, completing the read operation.

 This sequence of interaction ensures that the data transferred between the **Integration Process** and the **Digital Service** remains encrypted and protected, with the **Launcher** acting as a facilitator but without access to the raw data.
-Encryption and certificate-based verification ensure the security of the operation, guaranteeing that only authorised integration processes can read and decrypt the data.
+Encryption and attestable-based verification ensure the security of the operation, guaranteeing that only authorised integration processes can read and decrypt the data.

 # Execution of a Write Operation